BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 After initial setup you can start exploring your data with Athena.
 You can run normal SQL queries using the **Query Editor** in Athena console.
-To run your first query follow the below:
+To run your first query, follow the below: